 - Restless legs syndrome

-Most people with fibromyalgia experience symptoms in more than one part of their body at least every 3 months.
-If numbness in the feet and feet is not accompanied by any other symptoms or is not permanent, it is unlikely to be due to fibromyalgia pain.
+Most people with fibromyalgia experience symptoms in more than one part of their body at least every three months.
+If numbness in the feet and feet is not accompanied by any other signs or is not permanent, it is unlikely to be due to fibromyalgia pain.

 People with multiple sclerosis (MS) experience anesthetic nerve damage in small areas of the body or the entire limb.
 Although MS-associated numbness usually lasts only a short time, it can cause inconvenience for the patient.